2,200+ contractors benchmarked. How do your margins stack up? See where you stand →

 You're probably undercharging.
 The data says so.

-A $20/hr rate increase across 10 techs = $400K per year.
-Most contractors price based on what they've always charged, not what the market will bear.
+A $30/hr rate increase across 10 techs = $600K per year.
+Many contractors in our sample price based on what they've always charged, not what the market will bear.
+These rates are the labor component — your total customer charge will be higher after trip fees, materials, and overhead.

 You're closing most quotes.
 But are you closing the right ones?